kharmabum/fototropik/_pages/film-recommendations.md

 - [In Bruges] (2008)
     - Directed by Martin McDonagh
     - Screenplay by Martin McDonagh
+- [The Hurt Locker] (2008)
+    - Directed by Kathryn Bigelow
+    - Screenplay by Mark Boal
 - [Mr. Nobody] (2009)
     - Directed by Jaco Van Dormael
     - Screenplay by Jaco Van Dormael